StevenBlack/vocab/million-dollar-words.md

 ### agrypnia
 Insomnia.
 The kind of word you stay awake trying to remember.
-Say AH-GRIP-NEE- AH.

 ### ailurophilic